devonbirdseye/ACS2-6/ACS2-6.md

 Devon Birdseye
 10/3/2019

-# Analysis of ACS2/6 mutant proteomics & comparison to BxM hybrid
+# Analysis of ACS2/6 mutant proteomics & comparison to BxM hybrid and inbreds

 ## libraries